timescale/docs.timescale.com-content/faq.md

 applies to these read-only clusters.

-Full, scale-out clustering (i.e., for data volumes > 500 billion rows and ingest rates > 300K row inserts / second) is in the works but will leverage the automated partitioning capabilities already available in single-node TimescaleDB today.
+Full, scale-out clustering (i.e., for data volumes > 500 billion rows and ingest rates > 300K row inserts / second) is in the works and will leverage the automated partitioning capabilities already available in single-node TimescaleDB today.